jesperberth/automationclass/lab08/lab8.md

 Create a copy of 02_azure.yml -> 02_azure_tower.yml

-Change the variable user: - We already have a Resource Group called Webserver_userx so you need to change it
+Change the variable user: - so it matches the variable in the 01_azure_tower.yml

-to __webuserx eg. "webuser1"__
+to __your initials eg. "jesbe"__

 Remove the following lines from the playbook: